 Foods high in Vitamin C include:

 I hope this has helped you to think about incorporating more iron into your baby’s diet.
-Any high iron foods that I’ve missed?
+Any high iron foods for baby that I’ve missed?